-EDEM 410.
-Introduction to Educational Media.
-(PTE) (2).
-Education, like the society it reflects, is increasingly dependent on non-print media.
-A brief background in communication and learning theory is provided.
-The major emphasis is on helping pre-service teachers select, obtain and use non-print materials appropriately.
-Operation of the necessary equipment is included.
 EDEM 420.
 Design and Construction of Graphic Materials.
 (3).
 Provides experience in the production of teaching materials, using equipment and facilities available to most teachers.
 Includes preparation and mounting of pictures and the production of graphic materials for slides and other reproduction.
 EDEM 422.
 Individual Studies.
 (Maximum 4).
 Qualified undergraduate students outline and spend a minimum of 25 clock hours per quarter hour on a problem.
 One copy of a well-written paper must be filed with instructor before credit is given.
 Not for General Education credit. e-EDEM 430.
+Problems of Organizing e-EDEM 430.
 Problems of Organizing Classroom and Library Materials.
-(3): A basic knowledge of the philosophy, terminology and practices used in the preparation, storage and retrieval of materials is important to Media Center personnel.
-This information is also valuable to classroom teachers, particularly those who are using many file cabinet-type materials to individualize instruction.
+(3).
+A basic knowledge of the philosophy, terminology and practices used in the preparation, storage and retrieval of materials is important to Media Center personnel.
+This information is also valuable to classroom teachers, particularly those who are using many file cabinet type materials to individualize instruction.